 The first was urban goods delivery.
 London department stores like Harrod’s, Liberty and Selfridge’s, brewers like Whitbread and Meux, general carriers like Carter Paterson, and the railway companies all employed electrics.
 Whereas the department stores opted for light delivery vans, some of the machines built for urban haulage were very large by the standards of the day.

-Harrod’s decided to opt for electrics after the head of the business, Sir Woodman Burbidge (the son of Richard Burbridge), had seen them in successful use in American cities, the conditions in which he regarded as generally similar to London.
+Harrod’s decided to opt for electrics after the head of the business, Sir Woodman Burbidge (the son of Richard Burbridge), had seen them in successful use in American cities, in conditions which he regarded as generally similar to those in London.
 By then the store had a fleet of a hundred petrol-powered vehicles.

 In 1913 a fleet of ten complete American Walker vans with Edison batteries was imported.
 This first fleet had some teething troubles owing to a mismatch between the Edison batteries and the motors, which meant they dawdled rather than dashed around the streets of London.